Buying Guides / Camping /

 Cons: May feel restrictive once you’re zipped in.

-Rectangular/square bags are squared at the bottom and top of the sleeping bag to aid comfort over performance.
+Rectangular/wide sleeping bags are squared at the bottom and top of the bag to aid comfort over performance.

 Pros: They are usually a lot more versatile and able to be opened as a duvet or zipped with another bag to create a double wide sleeping bag.
 They also have a little more room.
 Excellent for caravan trips and house guests.